bitwaylabs/networks/mainnet/bitway-1/default_configs.md

     bitcoin_rpc_password = "12345678"
     http_post_mode = true
     disable_tls = true
-    # Please replace it with your own bitcoin testnet information
+    # Please replace it with your own bitcoin information
     ...

     # Keep other parameters as default.